|

 Angola Post 31 of the American Legion.

-and to them were born ten children, five sons and five daughters: William G. of
+Syracuse, and to them were born ten children, five sons and five daughters:

-Danville; Walter V. of Scott Township, Catherine of Washington, D.C., Rosalind,
+William G. of Danville; Walter V. of Scott Township, Catherine of

-virtues in his children.
-He believed in a kind Heavenly Father who cares for and
+those virtues in his children.
+He believed in a kind Heavenly Father who

-guides the destinies of his children.
-He loved the land and the changing seasons
+cares for and guides the destinies of his children.
+He loved the land and

 |